 Nanoscale publication: PLGA protein nanocarriers with tailor-made fluorescence/MRI/PET imaging modalities

-In this paper, the MOLECUBES β-CUBE and X-CUBE were used to monitor the in vivo biodistribution of newly developed multimodal nanocarrier.
+In this paper by Zhang et al., the MOLECUBES β-CUBE and X-CUBE were used to monitor the in vivo biodistribution of newly developed multimodal nanocarrier.

 Nanoscale.
 2020 Feb 27;12(8):4988-5002. doi: 10.1039/c9nr10620k.